IgnacioGB1990/ML/README.md

 ### What is a model ?
 A model is a trained machine learning algorithm that has been adjusted to generalize the best way to make accurate predictions.

+### What are the algorithms that I will need to know?
+The most popular machine learning algorithms are:

+- Linear Regression
+- Logistic Regression
+- kNN
+- Decision Tree
+- Random Forest
+- SVM
+- K-means
+- Gradient Boosting/AdaBoosting